HMCL-UNIST/OpponentPredictionWithKMDKL/README.md

 ## Paper
 Under review.

+## Branch Information

+For those interested in the comparison method (DNN, multipath++), please refer to the `multipathpp` branch of this repository.
+This branch contains a variant of the MultiPath++ architecture used for our experiments.

 ## Acknowledgement

 **I would like to express my sincere thanks to the following:**

 -MPCC formulation and backbone source code from the paper:
   - Zhu, Edward L., et al. "A Gaussian Process Model for Opponent Prediction in Autonomous Racing."
 Proceedings of the 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), IEEE, 2023.
 Available at: [Source Code Repository](https://github.com/MPC-Berkeley/gp-opponent-prediction-models.git)

+-Multipath++ backbone code for the comparison method:
+  - Konev, Stepan.
+"MPA: MultiPath++ Based Architecture for Motion Prediction." arXiv, 2022.
+DOI: 10.48550/arXiv.2206.10041.
+Available online: [https://arxiv.org/abs/2206.10041](https://arxiv.org/abs/2206.10041).